fkelava/peppy.hr/docs/_posts/2025-09-07-csharp-inl-array-span-exts.md

 not two streams of bytes laid out sequentially in memory.

 For native interop cases, it is essential that we can model the latter case.
-How does C# enable us to do this?
+How can we do so?

 ## Where we came from: Fixed-size buffers
-In .NET native interop cases, one often has a need to model fixed-size arrays.
 Those familiar with the subject matter will know of the [fixed size buffers](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/unsafe-code.md#238-fixed-size-buffers) feature introduced for this exact reason.